Economics PhD studentships at a leading university

 Our PhD programme in Economics offers PGR students the opportunity to conduct independent research and receive advanced training in accordance with the Doctoral Training Pathway in Economics.
 The School is a lively, friendly department committed to provide PGR students with dedicated supervision and regular feedback throughout the four years of study.
 We view our PhD students as junior researchers and invest in them accordingly.
 We offer a stimulating environment and provide financial support in the form of scholarships and research support to outstanding home and international students.

-Fully funded studentships for students applying for the 2021/22 Academic Year will be competitively allocated to applicants that clearly demonstrate academic excellence in economics.
-Research proposals in any of the School's Research Areas are welcome, but this year we are particularly keen to receive proposals in Industrial Organisation and in the fields of Environment, Resources and Conflict (see below).
-The three schemes under which you can apply for studentships have identical academic requirements – a strong research proposal in any of the School's fields of interest and an excellent performance in a relevant Masters degree or equivalent.
+Fully funded studentships for students applying for the 2022/23 Academic Year will be competitively allocated to applicants that clearly demonstrate academic excellence in economics.
+Research proposals in any of the School's Research Areas are welcome, but this year we are particularly keen to receive proposals in Behavioural Economics and Applied Econometrics and Finance (see below).
+The schemes under which you can apply for studentships have identical academic requirements – a strong research proposal in any of the School's fields of interest and an excellent performance in a relevant Masters degree or equivalent.

 Studentship Schemes and deadlines for Application